ruanpienaar/goanna/README.md

                                                '\,        ~-_'''"
 ```

-h2.
-This WIP is for applying traces to a cluster of nodes.
+###### This WIP is for applying traces to a cluster of nodes.
 It currently stores the traces in a ETS table.
 It does deal with remote node outages, and re-applies the traces.

-h2. setup
+###### the curent implementation handles noraml erlang RPC distribution, and trace_port.

+#Roadmap
+1. escriptify
+2. custom trace_port client
+3. custom front end application to read ets tables, and format entries
+4. tracing timers
+5. message queue depth, to prevent tracing from spiraling out of control

+#setup
 edit the sys.config, here's example of the application config:
 ```
 {goanna,[